Local Computation: Lower and Upper Bounds: Local Computation: Lower Bound

 \subsection{The Lower-Bound Graph}

-In Subsection~\ref{sec:equality}, we will prove that the topologies seen by nodes in $C_0$ and $C_1$ are identical.
+In \Cref{sec:equality}, we will prove that the topologies seen by nodes in $C_0$ and $C_1$ are identical.
 This task is greatly simplified if each node's topology is a tree (rather than a general graph) because we do not have to worry about cycles.
 The \emph{girth} of a graph $G$, denoted by $g(G)$, is the length of the shortest cycle in $G$.
-We want to construct $G_k$ with girth at least $2k+1$ so that in $k$ communication rounds, all nodes see a tree.
-Given the structural complexity of $G_k$ for large $k$, constructing $G_k$ with large girth is not a trivial task.
-The solution we present is based on the construction of the graph family $D(r,q)$ as proposed in~\cite{lazebnik95a}.
-For given $r$ and $q$, $D(r,q)$ defines a bipartite graph with $2q^r$ nodes and girth $g(D(r,q))\ge r+5$.
-In particular, we show that for appropriate $r$ and $q$, we obtain an instance of $G_k$ by deleting some of the edges of $D(r,q)$.
-In the following, we introduce $D(r,q)$ up to the level of detail which is necessary to understand our results.
+In the following, we show that it is possible to construct $G_k$ with girth at least $2k+1$ so that in $k$ communication rounds, all nodes see a tree.\footnote{The high-girth construction we use in this paper is based on the notion of graph lifts.
+For the original proof in~\cite{kuhn-podc04}, we used an alternative method based on a bipartite graph family of high girth developed by Lazebnik and Ustimenko~\cite{lazebnik95a}).
+Both techniques yield equivalent results, but the construction using graph lifts is easier.}